 Search Engine Optimisation (SEO)

-With WordPress, your site can be hosted on any server, so if you choose one with high speeds, you can create a better ranking signal that promotes faster -loading websites that is much more preferred in search engine SEO.
+With WordPress, your site can be hosted on any server, so if you choose one with high speeds, you can create a better ranking signal than what’s possible on Shopify for site performance.

 Shopify only allows you to use their hosting service, and while it is still a decent speed, better ones can be found using WordPress.